 When you practice yoga nidra, your body has the opportunity to heal.
 We personally feel that a 20 minutes nidra sesh makes us feel like we’ve had a decent 8 hours of sleep.
 True story!

 Yoga nidra influences your autonomic nervous system.
-Whereas we often are ‘hanging out’ in our Sympathetic Nervous System – our Fight and Flight response – experiencing yoga nidra will help activate the Parasympathetic Nervous System – our relaxation state.
+Whereas we often ‘hang out’ in our Sympathetic Nervous System – our Fight and Flight response – experiencing yoga nidra helps activate the Parasympathetic Nervous System – our Rest and Digest response.

 When you allow your body, and therefore your mind, to deeply relax, it will reduce levels of stress and anxiety.
 Yoga nidra is a movement-free way of allowing yourself to fully unwind.